Robrowno/guess-the-number/README.md

 ![PEP8-check](/assets/readme-images/pep8-validation.png)

-To test my application, I used of course did my preliminary checks as I went along in the terminal in Gitpod using many print() statements in various sections of code.
+To test my application, I did my preliminary checks as I went along in the terminal in Gitpod using many print() statements in various sections of code.
 I did further testing in the browser on Mac through a deployed link through Heroku to make sure all output was working as expected.
 This did indeed lead me to make adjustments particularly in print statement spacing and the clear terminal function.

 Any indentation or miss-types were also corrected as I went along, and individual or small pieces of code were usually tested in Google Collab first before being segmented in to the run.py file, particularly if I felt that what I was writing was stretching my comfort zone.